 - Talk about what needs to be talked about.
 Who isn’t with us this year?
 Why aren’t we at home right now?
 How can we make sense of this as a family so that we don’t have to try so hard to pretend it’s not happening?
 Recognizing the loss will actually help you not to be paralysed by it.

 - Santa can still come, just perhaps in a different form.
-As my story above illustrates, it’s the magic that children are really relying on, not necessarily the gifts themselves.
+As my story illustrates above, it’s the magic that children are really relying on, not necessarily the gifts themselves.
 We all want to believe in something bigger and better than ourselves.

-- Take a holiday hiatus: I remember a family struggling to face the first holiday after their mother had died on Christmas Day the year before.
-They just weren’t ready to manage the gaping whole that was still in their hearts, and who could blame them?
-Together they chose to go on a family vacation to somewhere out of the ordinary, where they wouldn’t be faced with the reminders of Christmas.
+- Take a holiday hiatus.
+I remember a family struggling to face the first holiday after their mother had died on Christmas Day the year before.
+They just weren’t ready to manage the gaping hole that was still in their hearts and who could blame them?
+Together, they chose to go on a family vacation to somewhere out of the ordinary and where they wouldn’t be faced with the reminders of Christmas.
 They just wanted a chance to rest and heal after a very difficult year.

-- Honour meaningful traditions, and if things will never be the same for some reason; like Grandpa always carved the turkey – it’s time to start new traditions.
+- Honour meaningful traditions.
+If things will never be the same for some reason (like Grandpa always carved the turkey), it’s time to start new traditions.
 Who would Grandpa want to have passed his mad turkey carving skills on to?
 Maybe everyone can have a try and take the opportunity to remember.
 It can be tearful while still be healing.